matinas/shadersfromscratch/README.md

 * <span></span>**59.
 Plasma VF:** shades the geometry with RGB coloured psychodelic circular patterns (akin a plasma effect) using a VF shader

 * <span></span>**60.
 Advanced Hologram:** quite similar to 37-38 but it also combines the rimmed hologram effect with a base color plus a base texture.
-Aditionally, it allows to control the transparency level and even the direction of the transparency (in-out or out-in) and allows to configure a kind of scanline animation so to better simulate the hologram effect
+Aditionally, it allows to control the transparency level and even the direction of the transparency (in-out or out-in) and allows to configure a kind of scanline animation so to better simulate the hologram effect as well as simple flickering and wobbling

    <img src="https://user-images.githubusercontent.com/5633645/39101466-73684980-4670-11e8-9396-7b59856caad0.png" alt="60.
 Advanced Hologram" style="max-width:100%" width="512" heigth="512">